Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 translated as part of the project will be freely accessible from the British Library’s Explore catalogue.

-### University of Heilderberg
+### University of Heidelberg

-The [University of Heliderberg](http://www.heidelberg.edu/) and [Disaster Mappers](https://disastermappers.wordpress.com/) used our PyBossa technology to create two amazing projects.
+The [University of Heidelberg](http://www.heidelberg.edu/) and [Disaster Mappers](https://disastermappers.wordpress.com/) used our PyBossa technology to create two amazing projects.

 The [first project](http://crowdmap.geog.uni-heidelberg.de/app/missing_maps_follow_up/) has been about supporting the [Missing Maps Project](http://www.missingmaps.org/) by classifying
 Bing aerial imagery.
 The volunteer were asked to assess whether there are human